tammandres/fitval/README.md

-# External validation of the COLOFIT colorectal cancer risk prediction model in the Oxford dataset
+# Validation of FIT-test based prediction models for colorectal cancer

 This repository accompanies the publication `External validation of the COLOFIT colorectal cancer risk prediction model in the Oxford-FIT dataset: the importance of population characteristics and clinically relevant evaluation metrics` authored by Andres Tamm, Brian Shine, Tim James, Jaimie Withers, Hizni Salih, Theresa Noble, Kinga A. Várnai, James E. East, Gary Abel, Willie Hamilton, Colin Rees, Eva JA Morris, Jim
 Davies, and Brian D Nicholson; and submitted to BMC Medicine.

 The COLOFIT colorectal cancer risk prediction model uses the faecal immunochemical test (FIT) results, gender, age and two blood test results to produce a risk score for colorectal cancer.
 The model was developed in Nottingham, using data of patients who had symptoms of cancer and who were offered the FIT test by their GP.